-Figure 2(a) depicts the performance result of the high contention benchmark.
+High Contention Figure 3(a) depicts the performance result of the high contention benchmark.
 The throughput of LB, MS, FC, RD, and SQ decreases with an increasing number of threads.
 RR does not scale but performs better then the non-Scal queues.
 The non-backoff Scal queues provide better performance then their backoff counterparts.
 This is due to the fact that in the non-backoff case a Scal queue may return null if no element is found in the selected partial FIFO queue whereas in the backoff case it has to retry.
-The best performance is provided by the hierarchical Scal queues which scale up to the number of hardware threads in the system, due to better cache utilization.
-For all other instances the number of L3 cache misses significantly increases between 20 and 32 threads.
+The best performance is provided by the hierarchical Scal queues which scale up to the number of hardware threads in the system.